Micky Bell: Later career

 He joined Martin Foyle's Port Vale on a free transfer in July 2005, citing the fact that he knew a few players already on the team as a factor in his decision.
 However, the stay was brief as Bell headed for the exit door at Vale Park after 15 League One appearances in 2005–06.
-Bell stated the long commute as well as family reasons for the mutual termination agreement.
+Bell stated the long commute and family reasons for the mutual termination agreement.
 He signed with Cheltenham Town of League Two in January 2006, who were managed by his former boss John Ward.
 He played 12 games in 2005–06, and featured in the 1–0 play-off final victory over Grimsby Town; he was a 27th-minute substitute for Craig Armstrong.
 His time at Whaddon Road was riddled with injuries; he required surgery on his achilles and he did not appear for the "Robins" past Boxing Day of the 2006–07 campaign; subsequently, Bell was not offered a contract in the summer.
 He was then appointed as a player coach at Team Bath.
-In December 2007, he began training to be a plumber, but finished the courses and started to train with Weston-super-Mare of the Conference South, where he signed a contract in February 2008.
+In December 2007, he began training to be a plumber.
+He finished the courses and started to train with Weston-super-Mare of the Conference South, where he signed a contract in February 2008.
 He eventually made ten appearances for the club before being released at the end of the season.

 Style of play

-Bell played at left-back, but his free-kick and penalty taking skills boosted his goals tally.
+Bell played at left-back, but his free kick and penalty taking skills boosted his goals tally.

 Management career

 Despite becoming a qualified plumber, he returned to the game in May 2010 when he was appointed manager of Southern League side Clevedon Town.
 His side finished 20th in the 22 team division in 2010–11 and 2011–12, and then 15th in 2012–13.
-He also led the "Seasiders" to victory in the Southern League Cup in 2012, and to the Somerset Premier Cup final in the same year (losing to Weston-super-Mare).
+He also led the "Seasiders" to victory in the Southern League Cup in 2012 and to the Somerset Premier Cup final in the same year (losing to Weston-super-Mare).
 Bell left the club in January 2014.
 In April 2014, he joined Mangotsfield United as a coach for a two-month period.

 In May 2014, Bell was named as the new manager at Conference South club Weston-super-Mare.
 He left the club by mutual consent in November after they dropped into the relegation zone of the Conference South.
-He rejoined Clevedon as manager in July 2015.
+He rejoined Clevedon as the manager in July 2015.
 He led Clevedon to a 19th-place finish in the Western League Premier Division in 2015–16, a 14th-place finish in 2016–17, 12th in 2017–18, sixth in 2018–19, whilst the 2019–20 season was abandoned.
 He was appointed as a Professional Development Phase coach at former club Bristol City in October 2021.

 Personal life

-Bell is the father of Sam Bell who is also a professional footballer.
+Bell is the father of Sam Bell, who is also a professional footballer.